EthanBlackburn/RaspberryPi-OS/README.md

 RaspberryPi-OS
 ==============

-A few simple kernels for raspberry pi.. slowly working towards a useful OS
+I've always wanted to learn assembly, so what better way than to create a few simple kernels for raspberry pi... slowly working towards a useful OS.